mominkas/Cheforie/README.md

 # Personal Project: *Cheforie*

+## Disclaimer

+Currently, the full functionality of the application can be accessed via the console by running the main class with new RecipeApp();
+For the ui, current functionality includes adding, saving/loading, filtering and viewing recipes.
+I am currently working on adding full functionality to the ui as well!

 ## An app that picks your meals for you.

 This purpose of this application is to generate a random meal plan based on the recipes provided by the user.
 The